OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 * forcefield applied to any component, including details on water model or virtual particles
 * thermodynamic conditions (e.g. temperature or pressure)

+For some protocols, such as :class:`.SepTopProtocol` and :class:`.AbsoluteBindingProtocol`, a single :class:`.ChemicalSystem` may define both legs of the thermodynamic cycle (complex and solvent) directly.
+This is in contrast to the :class:`.RelativeHybridTopologyProtocol`, where each leg is typically defined by separate :class:`.ChemicalSystem`\s.

 .. _userguide_components:

 Components